feast-dev/feast/docs/how-to-guides/automated-feast-upgrade.md

 ## Overview

+Starting with Feast 0.20, the APIs of many core objects (e.g. feature views and entities) have been changed.
+For example, many parameters have been renamed.
+These changes were made in a backwards-compatible fashion; existing Feast repositories will continue to work until Feast 0.23, without any changes required.
+However, Feast 0.24 will fully deprecate all of the old parameters, so in order to use Feast 0.24+ users must modify their Feast repositories.

+There are currently deprecation warnings that indicate to users exactly how to modify their repos.
-Starting with feast version 0.22, the feast cli supports a new command, `repo-upgrade` to automate the process of upgrading feast repositories to use the latest supported API.
+In order to make the process somewhat easier, Feast 0.23 also introduces a new CLI command, `repo-upgrade`, that will partially automate the process of upgrading Feast repositories.

-The upgrade command aims to change the Feast API used in the feature repo to the latest version offered by Feast.
-When running the command, the feast CLI analyzes the source code in the feature repo files using [bowler](https://pybowler.io/), and attempted to rewrite the files in a best-effort way.
+The upgrade command aims to automatically modify the object definitions in a feature repo to match the API required by Feast 0.24+.
+When running the command, the Feast CLI analyzes the source code in the feature repo files using [bowler](https://pybowler.io/), and attempted to rewrite the files in a best-effort way.
 It's possible for there to be parts of the API that are not upgraded automatically.

-To make this command better, we welcome feedback and code contributions to the upgrade implementation!
+The `repo-upgrade` command is specifically meant for upgrading Feast repositories that were initially created in versions 0.23 and below to be compatible with versions 0.24 and above.
+It is not intended to work for any future upgrades.

 ## Usage